 If the dogs want to play, let them.
 In fact, encourage them, and do not interfere unless you feel you must.
 If you are in a secure area, you can let both dogs off the lead at this time.

 When you get them home the first thing you must do is establish a spot for each dog that is initially physically separated from each other.
 In other words kennels, crates, or even different rooms.
 Never feed the dogs together always feed the dogs if possible simultaneously in those separated areas (if in different rooms, close the doors while the dogs eat).
 If you must free-feed, the dogs should be placed in their respective areas for the entire time each one's food is down; you can also use these areas for "time-outs" when the dogs are misbehaving.

 If the new dog is a Puppy then do not just bring the puppy initially into the house to meet each other, as this may cause problems related to territory and aggression.
 Because the puppy will probably not be vaccinated then you cannot get your existing dog/s to meet them in a park.
 Your best bet is to arrange with a friend or a neighbour to use their garden.

 Then gently introduce the existing dog to the puppy, if you have concerns over possible aggression then this should be on a lead.
-Let your older dog find the puppy in the garden, then it will think when it comes home with you it is because he/she has found it..
+Let your older dog find the puppy in the garden, then it will think when you take it home it is because your existing dog has found it.